GoogleCloudPlatform/datashare-toolkit/api/README.md

   * [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) via [Skaffold](https://github.com/GoogleContainerTools/skaffold)
   * [Google Cloud App Engine](https://cloud.google.com/appengine/) via [Deployment Manager](https://cloud.google.com/deployment-manager/) and gcloud - TODO

-[Deploy Cloud Run](#deploy-cloud-run) is the _preferred_ method to quickly host the DS API Service content and generate a unique URL for consumption.
+[Deploy Cloud Run](#deploy-cloud-run) on [Anthos](https://cloud.google.com/run/docs/choosing-a-platform#cloud-run-for-anthos) is the _required_ method to enabled fine-grained authorization with [Istio](http://istio.io/).
+[Managed](https://cloud.google.com/run/docs/choosing-a-platform#cloud-run-fully-managed)is the _preferred_ method to quickly host the DS API Service content and generate a unique URL for consumption.

 There are some environment variables that need to be set for all build and deployment options.